HaikuTeam/animator/QA.md

 I can fork a published, public project in the wild via right-click menu I can't fork a published, non-public project in the wild via right-click menu (no option is shown) I can fork a project by running open `haiku://fork/:organizationName/:projectName`

-Designer Collaboration // not yet relevant

-As another user in the org, I can open the project
-As another user in the org, I can make changes and publish As the original user, I can open and get the other user's changes In case of merge conflicts, I can choose ours/theirs successfully

 Embedding/Host Codebases